Multiple Landau level filling for a mean field limit of 2D fermions: Mean field limit

 \end{theorem}

 We start with Lieb's variational principle to get an energy upper bound in term of the operator $\gamma_2$.
 An important remark here is that we don't assume that the interaction potential is repulsive to get the upper bound as it is usually done when dealing with Lieb's variational principle.
-The reason why we where able to relax the assumption $w \ge 0$ is the computation \cref{eq:HF estimate}.
+The reason why we were able to relax the assumption $w \ge 0$ is independent of our specific model and comes from the fact that $L_2$ looks like an exchange term in the mean field limit since (see \cref{eq:trL2})

+Hence the contributions coming from this term in the computation \cref{eq:HF estimate} will be treated as error terms.
 Lieb's variational principle has also been recently generalised in \cite{Bach}.

-\begin{proposition}[label=Lieb prop] Let $\gamma \in \mathcal{L}\prth{L^2(\Omega)}$ such that $\Tr{\gamma} = 1$ and $0\le \gamma \le \dfrac{1}{N}$, then
+\begin{proposition}[label=Lieb prop] Let $\gamma \in \mathcal{L}^1\prth{L^2(\Omega)}$ such that $\Tr{\gamma} = 1$ and $0\le \gamma \le \dfrac{1}{N}$, then